MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing.md

     CertificateStore

-    Specifies the certificate store, trustedpublisher, similarly for “localMachine root".
+    Specifies the certificate store, trustedpublisher, similarly for "localMachine root".

     Reboot the computer.
 You can now run Certmgr.msc and verify that the ContosoTest.cer is visible in the above two locations.
 If it is not visible, then another way to install the certificate is to open the certificate and install it on the above two nodes and verify again.